doombubbles/useful-utilities/LATEST.md

-- Fixed console errors in v46
+- Fixed being able to copy paste some towers that aren't normally placeable